 This space, which doubles as an informal sitting room, is decorated with traditional country and industrial-style pieces, and sets the tone for the rest of the home.

-A favourite painting inspired the choice of the rich cobalt blue, which brings a colourful not to this north-facing room.
+A favourite painting inspired the choice of the rich cobalt blue, which brings a colorful not to this north-facing room.
 ‘The family bought several artworks with them, so finding the right spot for each was so important,’ says interior designer, Emma Sims Hilditch.

 The owners decided to remove the original, dark-wood staircase as it made the hall feel rather gloomy.
 In its place stands a new design, albeit with the original handrail.
 The full-length mirror on the half landing draws natural light down from the windows above.